openoakland/openoakland.org/src/_posts/2022-05-18-restructuring-openoakland.md

 ## How can members and the public get involved?

 All Steering Committee meetings are open to the public and are listed on our [calendar](/calendar).
-We'll hold a public comment period at each meeting at which anyone adhering to the [Code of Conduct](code-of-conduct) may share their input or ask questions.
-To ensure everyone has a chance to share, individuals will be limited to 3 minutes.
+Anyone adhering to the [Code of Conduct](code-of-conduct) will be given an opportunity to share their input or ask questions.
+To ensure everyone has a chance to share, individuals may be limited to 3 minutes.
 Comments and questions can also be emailed to steering@openoakland.org at any time.